debuggingfuture/shingo/README.md

 This repo is a complete web application, built on Lens Protocol for social networks https://www.lens.xyz/ and Superfluid asset streaming protocol https://www.superfluid.finance/.
 For hosting, IPFS has been employed.

-Shibō Social Impact App was developed for the ETHTokyo Hackathon, April 14-16 2023.
+Shingō Social Impact App was developed for the ETHTokyo Hackathon, April 14-16 2023.
 The purpose of this application is as a prototype and proof-of-concept for a social media based web application that utilizes on-chain awards to incentivize and recognize public goods providers and volunteers.

 The project demo may be found here: